Best Chrome VPN 2023

 Looking for a provider that will allow you to protect an unlimited number of devices on a single plan?
 Well, if so, Surfshark may be the choice for you, because it is one of only a few servers that puts no cap on the number of simultaneous connections you can run through it.
 This is great if you have a large household who all want to use it – you could even split the costs.

-It’s compatible with Netflix, Amazon Prime, Hulu, and other major streaming platforms, so it could be the key for giving your whole family access to a whole new world of TV shows and movies – and that’s without even mentioning all of the new bits of gaming content you could be able to uncover.
+It’s compatible with Netflix, Amazon Prime, Hulu, and other major streaming platforms, so it could be the key to giving your whole family access to a whole new world of TV shows and movies – and that’s without even mentioning all of the new bits of gaming content you could be able to uncover.
 If you want to take it for a spin first, Surfshark offers a seven-day free trial, giving you a chance to get to grips with the service.
+This give you plenty of time to test it, as laptop VPN, a PC VPN, and VPN for any other devices you access the internet on.

 Best Chrome VPN: PureVPN.
 Image shows the company logo.

-PureVPN is the most private VPN for Chrome and its pricing works out as $3.24 USD per month.
+PureVPN is the most private VPN for Chrome.

 Locations 6,500+ servers in 140+ countries